 Partition a collection into smaller collections.
 This article describes how to partition a collections into a given number of smaller collections.

-The test code also demonstrates how to calculate the number of elements which should go into one bucket in case you want to have a fixed number of buckets.
+The following example demonstrates how to partition a collection in Java.
+The test code also calculates the number of elements that should go into each bucket when a fixed number of buckets is desired.

 2.1.
 Implementation